BigWhyPro/BigWhyPro.github.io/_posts/2024-12-15-complexity-complexifies.md

 2. Significant changes in uranium availability/cost
 3. Substantial policy intervention to overcome systemic barriers

-Rather than a wholesale replacement of current nuclear technology, R&D and practical demonstration-sized thorium MAY find its niche in specific applications where its advantages outweigh the implementation challenges ... mostly, something like thorium technology is an illustrative example that helps us think about the skills we need to overcome inertia, anxiety, procrastination and just generally ***being stuck***.
-It's not the answer to everything ... it's JUST a useful example to illustrate the kinds of problem-solving that probably take decades, if not centuries.

-# Techiniques To Try In Overcoming Distraction, Helplessness, Procrastination, and Inertia
+## Techiniques To Try In Overcoming Distraction, Helplessness, Procrastination, and Inertia

 The following is a ***STARTER*** list for thinking about your own **250 Christian techniques** that help you overcome distraction, lack of focus, procrastination, and feelings of being stuck.